-EXCITING U.S. PREMIERE OF LERA AUERBACH'S SYMPHONY NO. 6 'VESSELS OF LIGHT,' DEDICATED TO CHIUNE SUGIHARA AND ALL THOSE WHO RISK EVERYTHING TO SAVE OTHERS he American Society for Yad Vashem is proud to announce the upcoming U.S. premiere of Lera Auerbach's Symphony No. 6 'Vessels of Light' on the evening of Wednesday, April 19th at 7:00 PM at Carnegie Hall in NYC.
-Inspired by the heroism of Chiune Sugihara and the thousands of Jewish lives saved through his decisions and actions during WWII, Lera Auerbach created the music, libretto, and artistic concept for Symphony No. 6, 'Vessels of Light,' for Violoncello, Choir, and Orchestra.
-Auerbach weaves a multilayered tapestry of words and music with Yiddish poetry, the art of Japanese Kintsugi, the mystical Shevirat ha-kelim ("breaking of the vessels"), and the silent words of biblical Psalm 121 in a work she dedicates to Chiune Sugihara and all those who risk everything to save others.

-Symphony No. 6 'Vessels of Light,' is a commission by Yad Vashem, the World Holocaust Remembrance Center in Jerusalem, and The American Society for Yad Vashem.
+The exhibition offers a glimpse into the treasures of Yad Vashem's Art Collection, while commemorating these artists and their works.
+The artists belong to different generations, come from various social and cultural backgrounds and have differing artistic training, but they all share a passion for art.
+The various genres - portraits, scenic views and still lifes, as well as the he American Society for Yad Vashem is proud to announce the upcoming U.S. premiere of Lera Auerbach's Symphony No. 6 "Vessels of Light" on the evening of Wednesday, April 19, 2023 at 7:00 PM at Carnegie Hall in NYC.
+Inspired by the heroism of Chiune Sugihara and the thousands of Jewish lives saved through his decisions and actions during World War II, Lera Auerbach created the music, libretto and artistic concept for Symphony No. 6, "Vessels of Light," for Violoncello, Choir, and Orchestra.
+Auerbach weaves a multilayered tapestry of words and music with Yiddish poetry, the art of Japanese kintsugi, the mystical shevirat ha-kelim ("breaking of the vessels"), and the silent words of biblical Psalm 121 in a work she dedicates to Chiune Sugihara and all those who risk everything to save others.
+Symphony No. 6 "Vessels of Light," is a commission by Yad Vashem, the World Holocaust Remembrance Center in Jerusalem, and the American Society for Yad Vashem.
 The commission was catalyzed by the world-premiere performer of the symphony, Japanese-American violoncellist Kristina Reiko Cooper, whose husband's father, Irving Rosen, was rescued thanks to the life-saving visas granted by Chiune Sugihara.
 Yad Vashem honored Sugihara as one of the Righteous Among the Nations for his actions during that dark chapter of our recent history.

-In addition to the Carnegie Hall premiere, there is also a West Coast performance scheduled for May 18th at UCLA.
+In addition to the Carnegie Hall premiere, there is also a West Coast performance scheduled for May 18 at UCLA.
 Ticket information for both events will be forthcoming.
-For sponsorship opportunities, please contact Amy Cooper, National Campaign Director at acooper@yadvashemusa.org.
+For sponsorship opportunities, please contact Amy Cooper, National Campaign Director, at acooper@yadvashemusa.org.